thatgracehuang/TeleWindowModel/3D Printing Parts/README.md

 - Tapping Screws for M5 and M6 bolts

-- Equipment to Fasten bolts
+- Equipment to tighten bolts